Professor of Movement Disorders Neurology

 official University of Sheffield press release for more information on this project.

-We are currently undertaking a detailed assessment of mitochondrial function and morphology in patients with sporadic Parkinson’s Disease.
+We have just completed a detailed assessment of mitochondrial and lysosomal dysfunction in patients with sporadic Parkinson’s Disease.
 This will hopefully allow to eventually identify those patients with Parkinson’s Disease who are most likely to benefit from medication with mitochondrial rescue drugs.

-We are recruiting patients for the EURO-HD REGISTRY study at our multidisciplinary Huntington’s Disease clinic.
+We are recruiting patients for the Enroll-HD study at our multidisciplinary Huntington’s Disease clinic.
 As part of this, we have been frequently recruiting patients for HD drug trials and other HD studies.

 I have previously contributed to the development of the first validated clinical rating scale for the neurological impairment in Wilson Disease.
 More recently, we have conducted the first study on the genetic prevalence of Wilson Disease in the UK in collaboration with the Welcome Sanger Institute, Cambridge, UK.
 This study demonstrated a surprisingly high ATP7B carrier frequency which suggests that WD may be considerably more common than previously thought.
 In collaboration with the Sheffield Diagnostic Genetics Service, we also identified novel genetic mechanisms in WD patients.

-In close collaboration with the Wilson disease patient self-help group, we are currently establishing a UK-wide, interdisciplinary Wilson disease network.
+In close collaboration with the Wilson disease patient self-help group, we have helped to establish a UK-wide, interdisciplinary Wilson disease network.
 This network will hopefully allow us to develop national standards for the care of Wilson disease patients and facilitate future research projects.

 Principal Funding Sources (current and recent)